rixx/books.rixx.de/data/reviews/gene-kim/the-phoenix-project/index.md

 about Agile Methods.

-It's only very basically made up to seem like a novel instead of a textbook, but if you accept it as such (a very entertaining textbook instead of a novel), it works fairly well if you don't mind the incessant preaching.
-(I do mind)
+It's only very basically made up to seem like a novel instead of a textbook, but if you accept it as such (a very entertaining textbook instead of a novel), it works well if you don't mind the incessant preaching.
+(I do mind.)

 Also, the depiction of what can, must and will go wrong in IT Operations is just so spot on it might hurt.